rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 ---
 layout: post
-title: Libraries
+title: Source Code Organisation
-updated: 2017-01-31
+updated: 2017-04-19
 ---

-Answers to the inevitable questions asked about how to find, use and create Common Lisp libraries.
+Answers to some commonly asked questions about how to organise Common Lisp code, and use or create libraries.

 * toc
 {:toc}